TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

          parameter = t3://page?uid=51

    2. A full example.
-A link to page 51 that will open in a new window.
+A link to the *current* page that will open in a new window.
       The link will have a class attribute with value "specialLink" and a title attribute reading "Very important information"::

-         parameter = t3://page?uid=51 _blank specialLink "Very important information"
+         parameter = t3://page?uid=current _blank specialLink "Very important information"

    3. which is converted to a link like this::